 Mbalethle is a superstar and recent recipient of the Dootch Fund Bursary.
 She completed her Masters in Economics (Financial Markets) at Rhodes University.

 Neo hails from Alexandra, Johannesburg.
 Neo loves technology and wants to use it to make a difference in his community.
 The Dootch Fund made Neo`s Honours in Computer Science, which he completed at Rhodes University, financially possible.

-Neo says that 2018 was a really interesting and challenging year so far but thanks the Dootch Fund for the support.
+Neo says that 2018 was a really interesting and challenging year.

 In the words of Neo: